 With respect to its customer relationships, a bank is primarily bound by the duties and obligations stated in the relevant contractual documentation.
 In addition, FinSA governs the provision of financial services, whether provided in Switzerland or to Swiss clients.
 FinSA is complemented by an implementing ordinance, namely the Financial Services Ordinance.
 FinSA is inspired by the EU financial markets and services legal acts (the Markets in Financial Instruments Directive, the Prospectus Directive and the Packaged Retail and Insurance-based Investment Products Regulation).
-FinSA notably introduces the following requirements, including for non-Swiss financial service is the result of a reverse-solicitation situation expressly excluded from the scope of FinSA):
+FinSA notably introduces the following requirements, including for non-Swiss financial service providers acting in Switzerland on a cross-border basis (unless the financial service is the result of a reverse-solicitation situation expressly excluded from the scope of FinSA):

-- to classify clients according to new client categories (private, professional and institutional); - compliance with certain organisational measures and rules of conduct (e.g., information duties, including in relation to conflicts of interest, suitability and appropriateness tests, documentation requirement, reporting duties, duty of care); - 3. a duty for client advisers to register in a client adviser register.
-In this respect, an exemption is available for foreign financial service providers that are subject to prudential supervision in their home jurisdiction, provided they only offer their services to institutional and per se professional clients in Switzerland; and - 4. to be affiliated with an ombudsman's office (except for institutions that exclusively provide financial services to institutional or per se professional clients).
+- a. to classify clients according to new client categories (private, professional and institutional); - b. compliance with certain organisational measures and rules of conduct (e.g., information duties, including in relation to conflicts of interest, suitability and appropriateness tests, documentation requirement, reporting duties, duty of care); - c. a duty for client advisers to register in a client adviser register.
+In this respect, an exemption is available for foreign financial service providers that are subject to prudential supervision in their home jurisdiction, provided they only offer their services to institutional and per se professional clients in Switzerland; and - d. to be affiliated with an ombudsman's office (except for institutions that exclusively provide financial services to institutional or per se professional clients).